TheHive-Project/docs/docs/thehive/installation-and-configuration/installation/installation-guide.md

 ## Advanced configuration

-For additional configuration options, please refer to the [Administration Guide](../Administration/README.md).
+For additional configuration options, please refer to the [Configuration Guides](../index.md#configuration-guides).